arnavg115/agrad/README.md

-# Agrad - Auto Grad/Arnav's Auto Grad
+# Agrad - Auto Grad

 A substandard autogradient implementation using only Numpy.
 This is an extension of my ml library and I wish to use it to implement more complex networks.
 It is an amalgamation of Joel Grus' and Andrej Karpathy's implementation of autograd.